 Director of Community Initiatives

 Starla Hart has worked to enhance the lives of people in Indianapolis for more than 16 years and serves as 16 Tech Community Corporation’s Director of Community Initiatives.
-She leads 16 Tech’s work with Near West, Northwest and surrounding neighborhoods to ensure that the economic benefits of the innovation district extend to nearby communities.
+She leads 16 Tech’s work with Near West, Northwest and nearby communities to ensure that the economic benefits of the innovation district extend to neighboring communities.

 Read Full bio

 In addition to her ongoing work with the surrounding neighborhoods, Hart oversees the 16 Tech Community Investment Fund that will invest in neighborhood projects that support workforce development, education, quality of life and capacity building initiatives.
 She also manages the community-led advisory committee, which is developing the grant-making guidelines.

 Prior to joining 16 Tech, Hart supported the Great Places 2020 initiatives as a Program Officer for Local Initiatives Support Corporation (LISC) Indianapolis, focusing her work on transforming strategic places in Marion County into dynamic urban villages.

 Hart served as Director of Neighborhood Partnerships at the Indiana University-Purdue University Indianapolis (IUPUI) Office of Community Engagement, serving for 10 years as IUPUI’s liaison to the Near West neighborhood.
 This body of work led Hart to become the founding director of Source River West, a hub for entrepreneurs in the River West Great Place that offers place-based entrepreneurship and small business support for residents in urban Indy neighborhoods.